 Keep It Simple and Scalable

 Embroidery works best with bold, clean lines and minimal detail.
 Small, intricate designs can become blurry when stitched, so opt for easily recognizable shapes.
 Scalability is also essential.
 A logo that looks good both on a small pocket area and a large back panel enhances branding versatility.
+Understanding what is embroidery digitizing can help you transform designs into a stitch-ready format, ensuring precision and scalability for various applications.

 Focus on Color Contrast